Anjin-Liu/TCYB2019-EIkMeansDriftDetection/README.md

 # Step 2. run this code to generate synthetic data for exp 3
 python Exp2_Syn_dataGenerator.py
 ```
-Now you should be able to reproduce the experiment by runing located under the main folder.
+Now you should be able to reproduce the experiment by running the code located under the main folder.
 ```
 python kMeansChi2_Exp3.py
 python kMeansChi2_Exp2.py